 Mohammad F. Islam is a professor in the Department of Materials Science and Engineering at Carnegie Mellon University.
 He received his Ph.D. in physics from Lehigh University, focusing on aggregation and adsorption behavior of polyelectrolytes.
 He then moved to the department of Physics and Astronomy at the University of Pennsylvania as a postdoctoral fellow.
 There he worked on colloidal systems and carbon nanotubes.
-Since joining Carnegie Mellon, Islam has received the National Science Foundation CAREER award, the Alfred P. Sloan Research Fellowship, the Kavli Frontiers Fellowship, and the CIT George Tallman Ladd Research Award.
+Since joining Carnegie Mellon, Islam has received the National Science Foundation CAREER award, the Alfred P. Sloan Research Fellowship, the Kavli Frontiers Fellowship, and the College of Engineering George Tallman Ladd Research Award.

 2000 Ph.D., Physics, Lehigh University

 Islam’s carbon-nanotube technology set to receive commercial debut

 MSE’s Mohammad Islam was interviewed by the Pittsburgh Business Times about Watson Nano, a new company co-founded by Islam and Trey Watson as a result of Islam’s research on carbon nanotubes.
 Watson will license the technology and hopes to scale it commercially soon.

 Exoform, a customizable, semi-rigid material with self-fusing edges has the potential to eliminate many of the doctors visits that go along with broken bones, not to mention help them heal faster.

 CMU Engineering faculty awarded Scott Institute seed grants

 Eight research projects lead by CMU Engineering faculty have been awarded 2020 Seed Grants for Energy Research by the Scott Institue for Energy Innovation.